mathieucarbou/YaSolR/docs/build.md

 - A Random SSR is used for the dimming (using **phase control** or **cycle stealing**)
 - A dedicated hardware ZCD circuit is used for the Zero-Cross Detection
-- JSY-MK-194G is used both for the Zero-Cross Detection, and to measure the grid power and voltage and the router output
+- A JSY is used to measure the grid power and voltage and the router output

 |                                   ESP32                                   |                               Random SSR                               |                           ZCD Module                            | JSY                                                                       |
 | :-----------------------------------------------------------------------: | :--------------------------------------------------------------------: | :-------------------------------------------------------------: | ------------------------------------------------------------------------- |